-Understand the customer churn rate meaning and its impact on your business.
-Learn strategies to reduce churn and improve customer retention effectively.
+Understand the customer churn rate and its impact on your business.
+Learn how to calculate it and discover strategies to improve customer retention.

 It’s a term you’ve likely heard, especially if you’re focused on growing your business sustainably.
 But what does customer churn rate actually mean, and why is it such a critical metric for your company’s health?
 Let's break it down in a way that's easy to grasp and even easier to see why it matters.
 Understanding churn is the first step towards building stronger customer relationships and a more resilient business, which ultimately impacts your financial clarity and ability to make strategic decisions.